Navigating the UI

 - Zoom and pan to navigate large graphs

-- Click a node to view story details
+- Click a node to open the story detail panel

 Run Page

-- Gate queue — stories paused at gates waiting for your input
+- Gate queue — stories paused at gates awaiting your input

 - Worker status — how many workers are active and what they're doing